jacksleight/statamic-memberbox/README.md

 You can specify a different abort response code with the `response` parameter.

-### Restrict a section of a page to members or non-members
+### Restrict sections of a page

-You can wrap blocks of content in member tags to restrict just those sections:
+You can wrap blocks of content in member tags to restrict just those sections to members or non-members:

 ```antlers
 {{ member }}